 The landscape and quality of life Palisade offers provides inspiration for visiting and local creatives.
 Downtown galleries provide the cornerstone of support for the art community which spans out from the core downtown to studios nestled along the river, in orchards and vineyards and extends into the more populated areas to the west.
 PĀV intends to promote and embrace “Art as a part of our everyday life.”

-On June 4th at 5 PM the black empty pedestals on Main Street will be adorned with amazing art work by four local artists; Dave Davis, Gary Hauschluz, Steve Kentz and Lyle Nichols.
-A reception with refreshments and live music will follow the unveiling.
-The public is invited.
+On June 4th, 2016 the black empty pedestals on Main Street were adorned with amazing art work by four local artists; Dave Davis, Gary Hauschluz, Steve Kentz and Lyle Nichols.
+This years artists consist of both masters and exciting new talent.

 PĀV’s goals begin with the installation of these first 4 sculptures (pedestals) on Main Street.
 Plans are to rotate this exhibit annually, inventory other area art installations, identify corridors and locations for additional pieces and access sustainable funding.